Beware: ramblings of a sick mom ahead. I blame the meds.

 No pressure, right?

 I will make it happen, I never am late on a deadline so it will all come together, but once I get better, I’m going to be working on immune-boosting.
 Bronchitis has to leave and leave forever.
-(I used to have asthma, and apparently that increases your chances of getting bronchitis so in reality, I will get it again some time but geez Louise, I would love to be the exception.)
+(I have asthma, and apparently that increases your chances of getting bronchitis so in reality, I will get it again some time but geez Louise, I would love to be the exception.)

 I’m so thankful to my friends that have offered to help this week and to those that have listened to me whine.
 Yeah, I did a little of that.
 I can’t promise you’re out of the woods yet, guys.
 I’m still in bed as I type this and tomorrow’s not clear yet.